Purdue-CS193/homework-0-WSDx07/index.md

-### WSDx07's First CS193 Homework
+# WSDx07's First CS193 Homework

--The instructors
+- The instructors
--My friends and I are in the same lecture session
+- My friends and I are in the same lecture session

 ## Welcome to GitHub Pages